Regis College Post Traditional Programs

 General Information

-Unless otherwise noted, the School for Professional Advancement follows all policies and procedures as stated in the General Information section of this Catalog.
+Unless otherwise noted, the Post Traditional programs follow all policies and procedures as stated in the General Information section of this Catalog.

 Mission

-The School for Professional Advancement offers innovative, accelerated higher education for adult learners to meet their academic, professional and personal goals, and to make a positive impact in a changing society.
+The Post Traditional programs in Regis College offer innovative, accelerated higher education for adult learners to meet their academic, professional and personal goals, and to make a positive impact in a changing society.
 Inspired by the Regis University Mission which focuses on the common good, we motivate and challenge a diverse community of students, faculty and staff to acquire knowledge, abilities and commitments necessary for distinguished professional work and leadership in service to others.

 Purpose

-The School for Professional Advancement develops and administers undergraduate and graduate degree programs, certificates, credit courses, and non-credit courses for both traditional and post-traditional learners.
+Our Post Traditional programs offer undergraduate and graduate degrees, certificates, and credit courses, post-traditional learners.
 These offerings tailor learning to the adult learner through a variety of modalities.
-The School for Professional Advancement is structured to serve two general groups: those who wish to complete a program leading to a degree and those who seek specialized training or knowledge to increase their competence in their current occupation or profession or to prepare themselves for a new occupation or profession.
+Programs are structured to serve two general groups: those who wish to complete a program leading to a degree and those who seek specialized training or knowledge to increase their competence in their current occupation or profession or to prepare themselves for a new occupation or profession.

 Program Description

-The Regis University School for Professional Advancement recognizes that lifelong learning is integral to professional growth.
+Regis University recognizes that lifelong learning is integral to professional growth.
 No longer can the working professional survive on the assumption that the completion of a formal program in a prescribed number of years is adequate preparation for a lifetime of work.
 This concept must give way to a concept of lifelong education as an integral part of a career.

-The teaching/learning theories and strategies of the School for Professional Advancement are drawn from the field of andragogy--the art and science of helping adults learn.
-In particular, four assumptions drawn from the work of Malcolm Knowles are implemented in programs offered by the School for Professional Advancement.
+The teaching/learning theories and strategies of the post-traditional programs are drawn from the field of andragogy--the art and science of helping adults learn.
+In particular, four assumptions drawn from the work of Malcolm Knowles are implemented in our post-traditional programs.

 Changes in Self-Concept: As people grow and mature their self-concept moves from one of dependency to one of increasing self-directedness.
 Adult learners are accustomed to making important decisions in their personal and professional lives.
 An educational program that seeks to meet adult learners on a psychologically sound and healthy basis must encourage increasing self-directedness.